-HMO buy to lets are no longer just for the experienced portfolio landlord!
-As lenders broaden their criteria, HMO’s are becoming a more accessible property investment option, and there are many benefits!
-Consultant Mortgage Broker, Charlie Potter, explains why every landlord needs an HMO property.
+HMO properties are no longer just for the experienced portfolio landlord.
+As lenders broaden their criteria, HMOs are becoming a more accessible property investment option, offering many benefits to interested investors.

 What is an HMO?